model-united-nations-of-luebeck/CMS-backend/README.md

 This repo organizes the backend of a Conference Management System for Model UN conferences.
 It aims to allow smooth registration and administration of participants, allocation of delegations and general management of a conference.

-## Development Instructions

-At the moment this project uses Python 3.11+ and Django 4.2.27 (LTS).
-It is recommended to create a virtual environment inside the `envs` folder, e.g. by using [venv](https://docs.python.org/3/tutorial/venv.html).

-### Dependencies
+### Development

-To install the dependencies after cloning the code and activating the environment (e.g. `source envs/my-env/bin/activate`), run

-> pip install -r requirements.txt

-To start the django project in a server type
+To start the django project in a server, install [uv](https://github.com/astral-sh/uv), then type:

-> python manage.py runserver
+> uv run manage.py runserver

-To update the requirements according to your virtual environment, use

-> pip freeze > requirements.txt

 ### Pre-commit hooks